 Pomodoro is a simple time management technique.
 When you are working on something, at work, at home or wherever, set a timer for 25 minutes.
 When the timer rings, take a break for 5 minutes.
 After four 25-minute sessions, take a 20-minute break.
 Pretty simple.
 Pomodoro means tomato in Italian.

 If you type in Pomodoro at Google or Bing, you will find many tools and variations on this basic recipe.
 I’ve tried a few tools, but now I keep it simple.
 I use a basic kitchen timer, similar to this one, I bought at Canadian Tire.
 I think most, if not all, mobile phones these days come loaded with a basic timer that will work.
+This webpage gives some good ideas what to do during your breaks.

 These are my observations and experiences of using the Pomodoro timer: